Hyper3D/hyper3d-envmapgen/README.md

 ## Usage: JavaScript

+With npm do:

+    npm install --save hyper3d-envmapgen

+> Other installation methods are not supported at this moment.
+Use webpack or Browserify.
+They are really awesome.

 The following TypeScript code shows the basic usage of `hyper3d-envmapgen`:

-(Just remove the type annotations to convert it to JavaScript)
+> Just remove the type annotations to convert it to JavaScript.

 ```ts
 import { LtasgBlur, ImageFormat } from 'hyper3d-envmapgen';